lelynn/newrepo/_pages/teaching.md

 ---
 layout: page
-permalink: /courses/
+permalink: /teaching/
-navtitle: courses
+navtitle: teaching
-title: Courses
+title: Teaching
-description: Materials I have followed or am following.
+description: Teaching
 ---

-To be filled in...
+In september, I will start assisting in the <a href="https://www.ru.nl/courseguides/socsci/courses-osiris/ai/sow-mki49-neural-information-processing-systems/">Neural Information Processing Systems</a> at the Radboud University.
+Looking forward to it!

+More will follow.